Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ## Step 4:  Logging Landing Zone

-### Step 4.1:  Setup Azure AD Security Group (Optional)
+### Step 4.1:  Setup Azure AD Security Group (Recommended)

 At least one Azure AD Security Group is required for role assignment.
 Role assignment can be set for Owner, Contributor, and/or Reader roles.
-Note down the Security Group object id, it will be required for next step.
+Note down the Security Group object id, it will be required for next step. <Let's add more explanation on what this group would responsible for>.

+**Note: Since the service principal used for ADO Pipelines has been assigned 'Owner' role at parent management group - it does need to be a member of the group.**

 ### Step 4.2:  Update configuration files in git repository

 Set the configuration parameters even if there's an existing central Log Analytics Workspace.
 These settings are used by other deployments such as Azure Policy for Log Analytics.
 In this case, use the values of the existing Log Analytics Workspace.

+When a Log Analytics Workspace & Automation account already exists - set the following:

+    - Subscription ID
+    - Resource Group
-When a Log Analytics Workspace & Automation account already exists, enter Subscription ID, Resource Group, Log Analytics Workspace name and Automation account name.
-The automation will update the existing deployment instead of creating new resources.
+    - Log Analytics Workspace name
+    - Automation account name

+**The automation will update the existing deployment instead of creating new resources.**

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.
+Make sure to include the contanct information for Service Heatlh (email and phone number).
+Include the values for the tags for the logging resources (i.e. Cost Center, Project contact, etc.).
+Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 4.1.

+    * Note:  For **var-logging-diagnosticSettingsforNetworkSecurityGroupsStoragePrefix** provide unique prefix to generate unique storage account name.

-    **Sample environment YAML**
+    **Sample environment YAML (Logging section)**

     ```yml
         variables:
-            # Management Groups
-            var-parentManagementGroupId: 343ddfdb-bef5-46d9-99cf-ed67d5948783
-            var-topLevelManagementGroupName: pubsec

             # Logging
             var-logging-managementGroupId: pubsecPlatform